microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/05-Availability.md

 ```
 >Note: In using SSMS, you have to specify the server and database to which you want to connect read-only, because there may be multiple databases in a server with different capabilities as far as readable secondaries goes.

-To test, try the following query on your database in a **new session**, and observe the results.
+To test, try the following query on your new database engine query, and observe the results.
 Is it what you would expect?

 ```sql
 SELECT DATABASEPROPERTYEX(DB_NAME(), 'Updateability')
 ```
 ![](../graphics/readonly.png)

-You can optionally re-connect and update the Additional Connection Parameters (replace `ReadOnly` with `ReadWrite`), and confirm you are accessing the read-write primary replica.
+You can optionally re-connect and update the Additional Connection Parameters (replace `ReadOnly` with `ReadWrite`), and confirm you are accessing the read-write primary replica. `ReadWrite` is the default, so if you don't select anything, that's what you'll be in.

 ![](../graphics/readwrite.png)

-**(Bonus) Step 3 - Compare failover time to General purpose**

-In Activity 1, you forced a failover in your General purpose database using the notebook **basic-ha.ipynb**.
-If you recall, it took about one minute for the General purpose database.
-Now that you've switched to Business critical, will the failover be faster?

-For this step, you'll use the same notebook from Activity 1, which is under `azuresqlworkshop\05-Availability\basic-ha\basic-ha.ipynb`.
-Navigate to that file in ADS to complete this step, and then return here.

 <p style="border-bottom: 1px solid lightgrey;"></p>